.png)

 Introduction In any construction project, cost planning and control are built on estimates.
-It involves predicting the quantities of materials, labor, and associated costs before the actual work begins.
-Estimation ensures that resources are utilized effectively, budgets are adhered to, and projects can be funded.
+It involves estimating the quantities of materials, labor and associated costs before the actual work begins.
+Estimation ensures that resources are utilized effectively, budgets are adhered to and projects can be funded.
 In construction, approximate estimation and detailed estimation are the two primary types of estimation.
 Each serves a different purpose and is used at different stages of a project.
 This article explores the key differences between them in terms of purpose, process, accuracy, application, and more.

 4. Accuracy Approximate Estimation Less accurate (variation of ±10–20% is common).
 Provides a general idea, not suitable for execution or billing.
 Detailed Estimation Highly accurate (variation of ±5% or less).
 Suitable for final project budgeting and site work execution.

-5. Work and Time Approximate Estimation Requires less time and effort.
+5. Work and Time : Approximate Estimation Requires less time and effort.
 Can be prepared quickly, frequently in a few days.
 Ideal for initial discussions and planning.
 Accurate Estimation requires more time and effort.
-Involves abstract preparation, rate analysis, and a thorough quantity take-off.
-May take several days or weeks depending on the project size.
+Involves abstract preparation, rate analysis and a thorough quantity take-off.
+It will take several days or weeks depending on the project size.

 Detailed Estimation: